valtingojer/stopwatch-browser-extension/README.md

 ## Development

-This extension uses Vue.js directly from CDN without requiring Node.js or any build tools.
+This extension uses Vue.js file downloaded directly from CDN without requiring Node.js or any build tools.
 To modify the extension:

 1. Edit the files directly
 2. Reload the extension in Chrome's extension management page